UMS Flint Artist in Residence Program

 What will an artist get out of this experience?

 The selected artist will receive money and resources to create.
 They will be compensated $10,000 for this residency and have an additional budget of up to $10,000 to spend on artistic materials, collaborators, or other expenses necessary to execute the work.
 Through the University of Michigan and UMS, the artist will have access to a variety of resources to support the development of their work.
-View the list of potential resources you could take advantage of during this residency (all resources are pending availability, UMS will work with you to see what is possible).
+View a list of potential resources you could take advantage of during this residency (all resources are pending availability, University staff will work with you to see what is possible)

 What does it mean to be in residence?